How to determine and measure your restaurant KPIs

 • Customer acquisition cost: How much are you spending to bring in each new guest?

-Understanding the numbers attached to your marketing strategy can help you fine tune future campaigns, turning your list of restaurant promotion ideas into potent opportunities for growth.
+Understanding the numbers attached to your marketing strategy can help you fine-tune future campaigns, turning your list of restaurant promotion ideas into potent opportunities for growth.

 Track your restaurant KPIs with Clover

 KPIs are like mile markers on a road trip.
 They tell you where you are and give you an idea of how far you have until you reach your destination.
 Choosing the right KPIs for your restaurant can help with everything from goal setting to performance reviews – all you have to do is use them.
+And, Clover offers a restaurant KPI dashboard that simplifies this process.

 Interested in more help achieving your goals?
 Clover offers a wide range of business management and restaurant POS solutions designed to help FSRs and QSRs run as smoothly as possible.
 For more information, contact a Clover Business Consultant today.